 Sikhism was founded by the first guru named Guru Nanak Dev in the early 1500’s in the Northern region of India.
 There was tremendous political, economical and religious strife during that time especially between the Hindus and Muslims.
 As a result, there were many wars and riots over differences in religious practices.
-Guru Nanak Dev’s mission was to bring equality and tolerance among the two religions.
-One of his most famous sayings is “There is no Hindu and there is no Muslim” displaying the unity that he believed that people should have for one another independent of religious beliefs.
-Guru Nanak also worked to abolish various cultural practices which separated people such as the caste system which is a hierarchical system based on religious, social and economical status.
+Guru Nanak Dev’s mission was to create equality and tolerance among the two religions.
+One of his most famous sayings, “There is no Hindu and there is no Muslim,” displays the unity that he believed that people should have for one another independent of religious beliefs.
+Guru Nanak also worked to abolish various cultural practices which separated people such as the caste system, which is a hierarchical system based on religious, social and economical status.

 The Sikh people belong to the state of Punjab in India but can be found all over the world.
-They are present in very large numbers in the UK, USA and Canada especially southern Ontario and British Columbia.
+They are present in very large numbers in the UK, USA and Canada, especially southern Ontario and British Columbia.
 Sikhs immigrated to Canada as early as 1905 where they were occupationally found in positions in the army, in mills and railways.
-Sikh is a religious term whereas Punjabi is a cultural term as not all Punjabi people are Sikhs.
+Sikh is a religious term whereas Punjabi is a cultural term, as not all Punjabi people are Sikhs.
 Punjabi people can be Sikh, Hindu, Muslim or Christians.
 In Abbotsford, Sikhs make up about 89% of the South Asian population and mostly speak the Punjabi language.
-Most Sikhs can be identified through the wearing one of the five articles of faith called the 5 K’s which include long hair covered in a turban, steel bracelet, small dagger or small comb.
+Most Sikhs can be identified through the wearing one of the five articles of faith, called the 5 K’s, which include: uncut hair covered in a turban, steel bracelet, iron dagger and wooden comb.

 What Do They Believe?